Mauritian rupee: Circulating banknotes

+For table standards, see the banknote specification table.

 Obverse designs

 The top of the note says "Bank of Mauritius".
 The portrait is toward the center-left of the note and below the portrait is the name of the person in the portrait and their year of birth to year of death.
 On the bottom-left is the coat of arms of Mauritius.
 There is also a drawing of the Bank of Mauritius building and a portrayal of the statue of justice in the background of each of the denominations in the centre of the note.
 The value of the note is in the top-right corner with the "Rs" symbol in front the value.
 Below the value in the top-right corner is a feature to aid the visually impaired.
 This is in addition to the differences in sizes between the banknotes of various denominations.
 The left side of the note says the numerical value of the note, with the "Rs" symbol to the left of the value, written sideways left-faced up.
 On top of the numerical value on the left side is the serial number of the note.
 The serial number is also on the centre-right of the note.
 On the top-center of the note is states "This Note Is Legal Tender For", then it states the note's value written out in English (ex: "One Hundred"), and below that it says "Rupees".
 Below that it says the value of the note in Tamil, and below that it says the value of the note in Bhojpuri.
 Below that is the signature of the Governor of the Bank of Mauritius and next to that is the signature of the managing director, or it could have the signatures of the First Deputy Governor, then the Governor, then the Second Deputy Governor.
 Below that is the year the note was printed.